lavanyanigam/papers_we_read/summaries/One_Layer_Is_Enough.md

 # One Layer Is Enough: Adapting Pretrained Visual Encoders for Image Generation

-Yuan Gao, Chen Chen, Tianrong Chen, Jiatao Gu, arXiv 2025
+Yuan Gao, Chen Chen, Tianrong Chen, Jiatao Gu, CVPR 2026

 ## **Summary**
 Pretrained visual backbones like DINOv2 and SigLIP offer rich semantic features, but their high-dimensional outputs make latent diffusion models unstable and slow to train.
 The Feature Autoencoder (FAE) resolves this issue by using a single self-attention layer to compress pretrained embeddings into compact latents.
 It uses an architecture such that the original feature space is restored before decoding it into RGB pixels.